What can you stack?

 Keystart is WA Government backed lending with a deposit as low as 2% in the metro area and no Lenders Mortgage Insurance ever.
 It is not only for first home buyers, but it is built for people the banks make wait.

 Metro limits: purchase price up to $860,000 with income up to $155,000 for singles and $228,000 for couples and families.
 Regional and North West limits differ, so check the current tables.
 The trade off is a higher interest rate than the sharpest bank deals, and many buyers refinance out once they have equity.
+Our full Keystart guide walks through all eight products, the current income and price limits and when it pays to refinance out.

 Official source: Keystart